kzmfhm/gsap-animation-cards/README.md

 # Support

-Give a star if this project animation inspire you!
+Give ⭐⭐⭐ if this project animation inspire you!